- September 30, 2021

-From the Received Requests tab, click Approve Request next to the request you are approving:
+From the Received Requests tab, click Provision Request next to the request you are approving:

-Select the port in the destination market in which to provision the connection.
+Select a port in the location in which to provision the connection.

 Under VC Parameters, complete the following fields:

-- Make this an untagged VLAN: Decide whether you want the VLAN tagged or untagged.
+- Make this an untagged VLAN: If available, decide whether you want the VLAN tagged or untagged.